extio1/extio1/README.md

 ### System software engineer | [NSU](https://english.nsu.ru/) Student

-I'm high course student of CS expertice in the industry
+I'm high course student of CS with the expertice in the industry

 ```mermaid
 mindmap